 Decongestants can curb swelling inside your nose and sinuses, and help you breathe more easily.
 There are two types:

 - Pills or syrups.
 If you see the letter "D" at the end of a medicine's name, it means it includes a decongestant.
 Look for products with phenylephrine or pseudoephedrine.
 (You may have to ask for these.
 They're still considered over-the-counter but are often stored behind the counter.)

 - Nasal sprays.
 Products with oxymetazoline and phenylephrine may work faster than pills or syrups.
-But you shouldn't use them for more than 2-3 days in a row, or your congestion could get worse.
+But if you use them for more than 2-3 days in a row, your congestion could get worse.

 Don't take both types of decongestant at the same time.
 Start with a nasal spray for the first couple of days, and switch to a pill or syrup if you still need it.